First of all, thanks for reading.[Updated 4-5-14]

 ♦ I may review any comic which fits my Looney Tunes rule.
 Those Bugs Bunny cartoons often had some adult topics but they were handled in a way that was not vulgar or focused.
 Therefore, any comics I feature on ArtPatient will be kid friendly in that same way and do not have to be targeted at the kid demographic.
 Most comics fall into this category, so it’s usually not an issue.
 I usually will suggest some other reviewers or webcomic news sites that may be able to help.

-♦ I do not like horror.
-At all.
-If your comic has a lot of zombies, vampires, slashers, demons, werewolves…then I will probably decline to review it or link it.
-I like to joke that I have enough horror in my life just paying taxes.
-I’m only half joking, though.
+♦ Horror If your comic has a lot of zombies, vampires (sparkly or not,) slashers, demons, werewolves…then I will probably decline to review it or link it.
+I like to joke that I have enough horror in my life just paying taxes but it goes deeper than that for me.
+I’d describe it more fully here but it just comes off wrong instead of clarifying.

 ♦ Sex sells but I may also decline a review if a comic has a lot of sexual situations or has a sexual focus.